 What are the fees associated with a special event?

 • There is a $50 non-refundable administrative fee to process each application.

 • The City may expedite the application for an additional nonrefundable administrative processing fee of $50, if the application is received by the City less than 90 calendar days, but more than 30 calendar days in advance of the event, with no road closures.

-• Per Port Orchard Municipal Code (POMC) 5.96, if your event has ten or more vendors engaged in public property vending, you are required to have a Master Vendor License (MVL).
+• Per Port Orchard Municipal Code (POMC) 5.96, if your event has two or more vendors engaged in public property vending, you are required to have a Master Vendor License (MVL).
 The MVL fee is $15 per day or $200 per month.

 When should the special event application be submitted to the City?

 • The application shall be filed with the city clerk’s office no less than 90 calendar days, nor more than one calendar year, before the date when the proposed special event is to take place.
 A Special Event Reservation Form can be submitted by February 1st of each year to reserve your proposed special event, if the event was held on the same day as the previous year.
 Please note that it provides no guarantee that your event will be approved.

 • If your event requires any road closures, the application must be submitted at least 120 calendar days before the event date.
 See Page 5 of the Special Event application for more details.

 What is a special event?